 In one of the stories in "Aaricia", it's shown that the high council actually acknowledges Gandalf's request for the throne, so his title IS legal. (although they do send one of their members there to keep an eye on him)

 Thorgal's position was also always a little shaky because he was merely adopted by Leif and not originally part of the clan either, so the Vikings accepted him with reluctance, but didn't seem eager to take the passive Thorgal's side over Gandalf, who actually acted like they believed a Viking should act and who was more than willing to intimidate his opponents.
+Nonetheless, despite Thorgal not even wanting power, him being Leif Haraldson's adopted son and heir was another reason why Gandalf always treated him with suspicion and hostility - culminating much later in his attempt to outright murder Thorgal, when the series begins.

 How exactly is it possible that the Thorgalverse is ruled by Fate and Norse gods, and at the same time has advanced technology and psychic powers as in SF?
 Does it mean that the gods controlled the development of the Star People, or rather that they only rule one planet - the one with the Vikings, their worshippers?
 The former option seems to be rather exotic in terms of worldbuilding.